 But the moral of the story was I wouldn't have known if I hadn't tried, and also that relationships matter more than having a "perfect" website.
 Just start reaching out to work with people!

 My other mistake was overthinking everything.
 I like to have a plan and be prepared.
 This isn't bad, but sometimes it can hinder progress.
 I also got wildly wrapped up in pricing.

 In the end I should've initially offered a much lower price for my services to get more experience working with clients.
 The experience of the actual client work really helped me see what others were really struggling with and how I could best help.

-The most important thing I realized was that I needed to just start meeting people, getting in front of them, talking to people, talking about what I do, why I do it, and how I can help.
+The most important thing I realized was that I needed to just start meeting people, getting in front of them, talking to them, talking about what I do, why I do it, and how I can help.

 All of that networking component was way more valuable than making sure I had a super spiffy website.